made-by-pioneer/sacred-space/content/_index.md

 button_link = "/classes/"
 button_text = "View our classes"
 img = "/v1586541100/Sacred%20Space/therapeutic_yoga_for_health_nqmvot.jpg"
-paragraph = "We offer a therapeutic approach to yoga through different modalities that appeals to the mind, body, and Spirit." title = "Feel at home <br>in your body" [private_classes_section] button_link = "/schedule/"
+paragraph = "We offer a therapeutic approach to yoga through different modalities that integrates the mind, body, and Spirit." title = "Feel at home <br>in your body" [private_classes_section] button_link = "/schedule/"